 CPU: Intel Pentium Gold 6500Y | Intel Core i3-10100Y

 Graphics: Intel UHD Graphics 615

 Weight: 1.2 pounds

 The Surface Go 3's best selling points are its strong build quality, as Microsoft keeps it feeling as durable as a regular Surface.
 But once you try and actually get things done on it, you run into a few walls.
 Its slow performance will test your ability to multitask, and often train you to just focus on one thing at once.

 The bigger news is that the new tablet's endurance has flopped this time around, ditching the great battery life of the Surface Go 2 for a time much closer to the original Surface Go.
-While I'd recommend most people stick with the Surface Go 2, let's dive into this Microsoft Surface Go 3 review to see why it's not one of the best tablets available today.
+While I'd recommend most people stick with the Surface Go 2, let's dive into this Microsoft Surface Go 3 review to see why it's not one of the best tablets and best cheap tablets available today.

 Microsoft Surface Go 3 review: Price and configurations